khanhicetea/today-i-learned/mysql/safest-way-to-reset-root-password-of-mysql-server.md

 ## The safest way to reset root password of MySQL Server

-When you get stucked in this error message "Access denied for user 'root@localhost' ...", you search the way to reset the root password on the Internet, but life is Hard !
+When you get stucked in this error message **"Access denied for user 'root@localhost' ..."**, you search the way to reset the root password on the Internet, but life is Hard !
 (No answer makes you feel it's right way, even some do not work)

 So to solve this problem, we need to understand **MySQL Authentication**

-Step 1 : Disable **MySQL Authentication** by skip loading **grant-tables** on loading MySQL server
+**Step 1** : Disable **MySQL Authentication** by skip loading **grant-tables** on loading MySQL server

 Open MySQL server config file, it might be in **/etc/mysql/mysql.conf.d/mysqld.cnf**.
 Add this line to section `mysql`